Detecting the polarization in $\chi_{cJ} \to \phi \phi $ decays to probe hadronic loop effect: Introduction

+To decode the nonperturbative mechanism underlying these decays, the hadronic loop mechanism (HLM) \cite{Liu:2006dq,Meissner:2010zz,Guo:2010ak,Liu:2009vv,Chen:2009ah,Guo:2010zk,Liu:2010um,Colangelo:2002mj,Chen:2011zv,Meng:2007tk,Meng:2008dd,Chen:2011qx,Chen:2014ccr,Chen:2011pv,Meng:2008bq,Liu:2009dr,Li:2013zcr,Cheng:2004ru,Simonov:2008qy,Chen:2010re,Li:2007au,Li:2011ssa} was introduced in Refs. \cite{Liu:2009vv,Chen:2009ah}.
+In this scenario, the $\ff$ production is supposed to be from the rescattering of two virtual charmed mesons by exchanging another charmed meson.
+It shows that under HLM the measured branching ratios can be well reproduced within experimental uncertainty.
+To some extent one can expect that the hadronic loop mechanism can model the long distance effects in the $\chicj$ decays.
+However, to comprehensively test the hadronic loop mechanism, it is desirable to give more predictions on the $\chicj$ decays besides the branching fraction.

-In this work, with the $\chi_{cJ}\to \phi\phi$ ($J=0,1,2$) decays as example, we show that detecting the polarization information of $\chi_{cJ}\to \phi\phi$ can be as an effective way to probe hadronic loop mechanism.
-In the present work, we present a concrete polarization analysis on $\chi_{cJ}\to \phi\phi$ associated with a calculation of the $\chi_{cJ}\to \phi\phi$ decays when considering hadronic loop mechanism.
-We find that the obtained ratios of helicity amplitudes are quite stable, by which a further Monte-Carlo (MC) events of moments $\langle t_{ij}\rangle$ are also generated.
-By this investigation, we strongly suggest that BESIII and Belle II should pay more attentions to the measurement of polarization information of $\chi_{cJ}\to \phi\phi$, which may provide crucial test to the hadronic loop mechanism.
+In this work, we show that detecting the polarization information of $\chi_{cJ}\to \phi\phi$ can be an effective way to probe hadronic loop mechanism.
+Especially in the $\chit$ decays, the two $\phi$ decays provide us with rich spin observables.
+In the HLM scenario, these spin observables can be predicted by calculating the helicity amplitudes.
+The suppression of helicity selection rule is characterized by the ratios between the amplitudes of the $\phi$ longitudinal polarization components.
+Thus, experimental measurements on the ratios of helicity amplitudes can provide us with a very good platform to test if there exists the long distance contributions to the $\chi_{cJ}\to\phi\phi$ decays.
+With this motivation, we present a polarization analysis on the $\chi_{cJ}\to \phi\phi$ decays in the HLM scenario.
+We find that the obtained ratios of helicity amplitudes is less dependent on the parameters, i.e., their values change little with variations of the free parameters in the model.
+An ensemble of Monte-Carlo (MC) events are generated based on the amplitude ratios, and we show that some moments $\langle t_{ij}\rangle$ can be used as polarization observable.
+With this investigation, we strongly suggest the BESIII and Belle II to perform a measurement on the polarization in the $\chi_{cJ}\to \phi\phi$ decays, which may provide crucial test to the hadronic loop mechanism.

 This paper is organized as follows.
-After the introduction, we give a polarization analysis of the process $\chicj\to \ff\to2(\kk)$ in Sec. \ref{sec:polar}.
-And then, the detailed calculation of $\chi_{cJ} \to \phi \phi$ via charmed meson loop is presented in Sec. \ref{sec:loop}.
-After that, the numerical results are given in Sec. \ref{sec:nr}.
+After the introduction, we present a polarization analysis of the decay $\chicj\to \ff\to2(\kk)$ in Sec. \ref{sec:polar}.
+Then, the calculation of $\chi_{cJ} \to \phi \phi$ in the charmed meson loop scenario is presented in Sec. \ref{sec:loop}.
+The numerical results are given in Sec. \ref{sec:nr}.
 Finally, this paper ends with a summary.